 A new casino opened in April 2002 at a new location (the corner of Haxton Way and Slater Road) closer to the Interstate 5 highway.
 The new casino (the Silver Reef Casino) initially was 28,000 square feet and employed approximately 200 people.
 The casino was expanded in 2004 (Phase II) to a total of 55,000 square feet with the addition of additional gaming space, a restaurant, and a 400 seat pavilion.
 The casino was expanded again in 2006 (Phase III) to 135,000 square feet with the addition of restaurant, additional gaming space, a spa and fitness room, and a six floor, 109 room hotel (NEI 2005).
-Following this expansion, the Silver Reef Casino was renamed the Silver Reef Hotel, Casino & Spa.
 A smaller expansion (Phase IV) of approximately 9,000 square feet occurred in 2008 to add gaming space and an additional restaurant.
 The Phase V expansion was additional parking only.
-The most recent expansion was completed in 2013 (Phase VI) and included the addition of 50,000 square feet of additional gaming area, a new restaurant, theater, and event center.
-In 2005, after the first expansion, the casino employed 382 workers of which 274 were full-time employees and 108 were part-time employees (NEI 2005).
-In 2007, after the addition of the hotel and spa, the casino employed 500 people (Werner 2007).
-By 2010, the Silver Reef Hotel, Casino & Spa employed 550 people; following the opening of the Phase VI expansion in 2013 there are 675 employees.
-A second hotel tower is currently under construction.
-The LIBC also operates a gas station and minimart adjacent to the Silver Reef Hotel, Casino & Spa.
+Another expansion was completed in 2013 (Phase VI) and included the addition of 50,000 square feet of additional gaming area, a new restaurant, theater, and event center.
+A second hotel tower was completed in 2017.
+The LIBC also operates two gas stations and minimarts adjacent to the Silver Reef Casino Resort and at Gooseberry Point.

 Other employment opportunities exist at the two nearby petroleum refineries and the aluminum smelter north of the Reservation, and in the communities of Ferndale and Bellingham.
-In addition, there were 248 business licenses issued for the Reservation during 2012, most of which are home-based businesses including seasonal fireworks stands.
+In addition, there were 248 business licenses issued for the Reservation during 2017, most of which are home-based businesses including seasonal fireworks stands.